Team

 Prior to joining REAP in 2019, Greg explored his outdoor recreation passions while advancing a career in nonprofit management and education.
 As the Program Director for the World Class Kiteboard Academy, Greg provided college preparatory education to some of the world’s most talented youth kiteboarders while offering unique cultural experiences, character building opportunities, and high-level coaching.
 Greg also led a small nonprofit in the Columbia River Gorge promoting windsurfing, river access, and an engaged water sports community.
 Greg moved to Anchorage in 2016 with his Kodiak raised partner and is excited to power Alaska’s clean energy future.

-Colleen has been with REAP since 2016, implementing the AK EnergySmart and Wind for Schools curriculum in K-12 classrooms and leading teacher trainings around energy education.
+Colleen has been with REAP since 2016, overseeing REAP’s K-12 outreach, curriculum development, and teacher trainings on energy efficiency and renewable energy.
 Colleen grew up on a small farm outside Wasilla where her parents, also science teachers, instilled a lifelong love of science.
-This passion motivated Colleen to continue her work with REAP in helping educators across the state of Alaska inspire students about energy with lessons and activities in the classroom.
+This passion motivates Colleen to collaborate with educators across the state of Alaska to inspire students of all ages about energy with lessons and activities in and out of the classroom.

-Colleen lives near Wasilla now, with her partner, her partner’s daughter, their three dogs, and her two horses.
-In her spare time, she lets her Australian Shepherds run her through agility courses, her horses carry her through backcountry trails, and often joins her friends and family on other outdoor adventures.
+Colleen lives near Wasilla now, with her partner, her partner’s daughter and their animals.
+In her spare time, she lets her Australian Shepherd run her through agility courses, her horses carry her through backcountry trails, and often joins her friends and family on other outdoor adventures.

 Antony is REAP’s Director of Economic and Regulatory Analysis.
 He came to Alaska in 2000 after receiving his PhD from the University of Wisconsin, Madison, with a focus in natural resource economics.
 He has been conducting economic and policy analysis of Alaska energy issues ever since.